FHantke/brave-browser-wiki/Fingerprinting-Protections.md

 - [What’s Brave Done For My Privacy Lately?
 Episode #4: Fingerprinting Defenses 2.0 ](https://brave.com/whats-brave-done-for-my-privacy-lately-episode-4-fingerprinting-defenses-2-0/)

 ## How to check that it's working

 See https://community.brave.com/t/fingerprinting-how-do-we-know-its-actually-working/134536

+## Differences between "standard" and "strict" protections

+Brave has two levels of fingerprinting protections.
+In the default, "standard" configuration, Brave adds subtle noise to APIs commonly used for fingeprinting.
+This small amount of noise is enough to make you look different to fingerprinting scripts, without breaking websites, and will provide good protections against web-scale online trackers.

+Brave also includes a "strict" option.
+When set to "strict" mode, Brave only returns random values from APIs commonly used by fingerprinters.
+This provides a higher level of protection against highly determined attackers, who may attempt statistical and / or targeted attacks to identify users.
+This mode will also break websites who depend on these features to work correctly.

 ## Fingerprinting methods randomized